 - Super sharp scissors

-- Strong thread (if your yarn is prone to breaking)
+- Strong string (if your yarn is prone to breaking)

 Notes on the Pom Pom Maker: